vinid/bkpvinid.github.io/_pages/about.md

-I work for the Bocconi Institute for Data Science and Analytics and I am a member of the team that is currently working on a [Twitter funded project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healthy the conversations on the platform are.
+I work for the Bocconi Institute for Data Science and Analytics and I am a member of the team that is currently working on a [Twitter funded project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healthy the conversations on the platform are (with [Prof. Dirk Hovy](http://www.dirkhovy.com/).
 During my PhD at Bicocca University I got the chance to speak at different venues like Stanford University and Monterey, California and at many other conferences.